maxlebedev/maleficer/README.md

         * probably when they spend N turns without killing an enemy
         * escalates in damage
     - do I want hidden/invisible elements? (traps, assasins)
-    - items in maze should be in dead-ends only
     - binary(ish) space partitioning, plus prefabs of that size
     - A way to get info about enemies
 ## UX